mxd1760/Travlr-Web-App/README.md

  3. clone this repo into a local folder

- 4. run npm start in the root folder to start hosting the user client
+ 4. cd into the repo and run 'npm start' to start hosting the user client

- 5. run npm start in the app_admin folder to start hosting the admin client.
+ 5. cd into the app_admin folder and run 'npm start' to start hosting the admin client.

 ## CS465-Full-Stack-Development